Portugal has become one of the top destinations for South Africans seeking a better quality of life, safety, and access to Europe.

 Portugal D7 Visa

 Portugal D7 Visa, which is perfect for retirees or those with passive income.
-This visa requires proof of minimum monthly regular income of €870, and the ability to support yourself without working in Portugal.
+As of 2026, this visa requires proof of minimum monthly regular income of €920, and the ability to support yourself without working in Portugal.

 Portugal D8 Visa Digital Nomad Visa

-The D8 Visa also know as, Digital Nomad Visa Portugal, is dedicated for remote workers and freelancers, with a minimum monthly income of €3,480, allow them to live and work in the country for up to a year, enjoying all the benefits of the Portuguese lifestyle while earning an income from their remote job or business.
+The D8 Visa also know as, Digital Nomad Visa Portugal, is dedicated for remote workers and freelancers, that according to the minimum salary in Portugal in 2026, must have a minimum monthly income of €3,680, allow them to live and work in the country for up to a year, or applying for residency in Portugal enjoying all the benefits of the Portuguese lifestyle while earning an income from their remote job or business.

-Portugal D2 Visa
+Portugal D2 Entrepreneur Visa

 D2 Visa Portugal in case you are an entrepreneur looking to start or develop a business in Portugal, which allows you to obtain a residence permit for up to two years.